cables-gl/cables/doc/dev_Embed/dev_embed_vars.md

 ### listening to variable change

-you can add a listener to a variable to have a callback called every time a variable value was changed
+you can add a listener to a variable to have a callback called every time a variable value was changed.

 ```javascript
 var v=CABLES.patch.getVar("IsInteracting");